Yellow pages: History

 In the United States, the predominant yellow pages are DEX One's DEX, the AT&T Real Yellow Pages, Yellowbook, and the Superpages.

 Business listings used for publication are obtained by several methods.
 Local phone companies that publish yellow pages directories rely on their own customer lists and include business listings that are provided by incumbent local exchange carriers (ILECs).

 Advertising in yellow pages directories requires payment in full prior to printing or may be billed monthly over the life of the contract, which is usually 12 months.
 Typically, sales representatives help customers to design their ads and provide a proof copy for review and approval.

 Yellow pages' print usage is reported to be declining with both advertisers and shoppers increasingly turning to Internet search engines and online directories.
 According to a study by Knowledge Networks/SRI, in 2007, print yellow pages were referenced 13.4 billion times, while Internet yellow pages references increased to 3.8 billion, up from 2006's 3.3 billion online searches.
-As a result, most yellow pages publishers have attempted to create online versions of their print directories.
-These online versions are referred to as IYP or Internet yellow pages.
-Independent ad agencies or Internet marketing consultants can assist business owners in determining sound opportunities for yellow pages advertising and provide objective information on usage, possession and preferences.

 Archived yellow pages and telephone directories are important tools in local historical research and trademark litigation.